marthebull/marthebull-js2-CA-30-09-2022/README.md

 To apply knowledge of JavaScript techniques to implement the front-end functionality.
 Using Bootstrap and SASS to build a responsive site.

 **API:**<br/>
-The API used using for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).
+The API used for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 **Criteria:**
 - User with @noroff.no or @stud.noroff.no email can register profile